 Ways to Vote

-Use the links below to learn about the different voting options available for San Francisco voters or go to My Election Navigator to map out your voting plan for the September 14, 2021 election.
+Use the links below to explore the different voting options available for San Francisco voters or go to My Election Navigator to map out your voting plan for the September 14, 2021 election.

 During an early voting period, any voter may visit a Voting Center to pick up or drop-off their vote-by-mail ballot, register to vote, obtain personal assistance, use accessible voting equipment, obtain a replacement ballot, or cast their ballot in person.
 At Your Polling Place on Election Day

 Neighborhood polling places are open on Election Day from 7 a.m. to 8 p.m. for in-person voting and vote-by-mail ballot drop-off, and offer a number of resources for voters.
 By authorizing another person to pick up your ballot

 Those who miss the voter registration deadline may visit any in-person voting location to register and cast a provisional ballot using the Conditional Voter Registration process.
 Interim Guidance: Safer Voting During COVID-19 (PDF)